Skip to content

 “Now that it’s been shown to likely be a reliable indicator of potential concussions,” he said, “it would be even more sad if someone’s brain injury were missed because a sideline clinician didn’t know that this could be an indicator of a concussion.”

-The motion has long been found in popular entertainment.
-In action movies, comedies and professional wrestling matches, characters often shake their heads after absorbing a powerful blow; in cartoons, head shakes are sometimes accompanied by stars and fluttering birds.
+The head-shaking motion has long been a staple of popular entertainment.
+In action movies, comedies, and professional wrestling matches, characters often shake their heads after absorbing a powerful blow; in cartoons, head shakes are sometimes accompanied by stars and fluttering birds.

 But the primary inspiration for the SHAAKE study, Nowinski and Daneshvar said, was Tagovailoa.

-Tagovailoa stood, shook his head, and then nearly collapsed.
+Tagovailoa stood, shook his head, and nearly collapsed.

-Four days later, during a Thursday Night Football game against the Cincinnati Bengals, Tagovailoa’s head again slammed against the field; this time, his hands jutted out in a fencing response, which is sometimes observed in victims of traumatic brain injuries, and he was removed from the game on a stretcher.
+Four days later, during a Thursday Night Football game against the Cincinnati Bengals, Tagovailoa’s head again slammed against the field; this time, his hands jutted out in a fencing response, which sometimes is observed in victims of traumatic brain injuries, and was removed from the game on a stretcher.

 “When it happened with Tua, and they didn’t pull him out of the game, I realized that it’s not actually on the list of possible concussion signs that anyone is looking for.”